ikoide/PongAlgorithms/README.md

 The ball class is actually the exact same as the paddle class except with some different parameters.

 ### Draw Function
 The draw function is in both classes, it allows the ball and paddle to be displayed on the screen.
-This is actually not necassary for me project neither are any visuals but it makes it more appealing to the eye.
+This is actually not necessary for me project neither are any visuals but it makes it more appealing to the eye.
 ```
 def draw(self, win):
     self.hitbox = pygame.Rect(self.x, self.y, self.width, self.height)